 For example, Marisa Murgatroyd has a system that gets her a constant flow of customer feedback — the “ask” is embedded right into the completion of her courses:

 You don’t have to copy her exact method, of course.
 Every system will vary based on your particular business.
 The key is to take friction points away that may interfere with you getting great customer quotes and to automate as many parts of the process as possible.

 Whether you’re a brick-and-mortar business owner or a budding blogger looking to score freelance writing jobs, a well-written testimonial is a powerful tool that can boost your credibility and add some oomph to your marketing material.

 In this post, you learned about the proven structure of a powerful testimonial, as well as the essential ingredients needed to turn good testimonials into great ones.

 Now it’s time to put what you learned into action.

 Want to build trust with your readers?
-Want to boost your credibility to potential customers or clients?
+Want to boost your credibility with a prospective customer or client?

 Testimonials are the answer.